Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 Recommender systems have garnered considerable attention from researchers and have proven to be useful in a variety of fields.
 Similarly, recommender systems are also crucial in the field of interdisciplinary collaboration.

 We have seen different solutions to the problem of interdisciplinary collaboration.
 Among them, `\cite{}` focus on recommending the most suitable interdisciplinary major, simplifying and correcting the work of decision-makers, and promoting interdisciplinary major reform.
-However, the practical problem, in this case, is that there is no more consideration of the specific cooperation needs of scholars in these fields, and blind field crossover may lead to an insufficient collaboration of scholars in scientific research and waste of scientific research resources.
-On the other hand, the system requires multimodal data input of papers, and courese recordings, and requires a large amount of manually labelled data, which is not suitable for large-scale application in global institutions and subject fields.
+However, the practical problem, in this case, is that there is no more consideration of the specific cooperation needs of scholars in these fields, and blind field crossover may lead to an insufficient collaboration of scholars in scientific research and a waste of scientific research resources.
+On the other hand, the system requires multimodal data input of papers, and course recordings, and requires a large amount of manually labelled data, which is not suitable for large-scale application in global institutions and subject fields.

 In addition, according to `\cite{}`, scholars in the same field are recommended based on author and relevant publication information.
 The rankings are determined by evaluating factors such as paper content, journal quality, and others.
 Evaluation scores are then generated, and a scholar similarity is calculated after weight distribution to perform scholar matching.
 However, this approach has a significant limitation for interdisciplinary collaboration because it only provides recommendations for scholars in similar fields, thus lacking the potential for collaboration across fields.